heig-vd-amt2018/wp1/TESTING_FUNCTIONAL.md

 `adminShouldNotBeAbleToCreateDuplicateUser`
 * fill add user form with an existing email address

-*assertion : alert message "This email address already exist." shown* *assertion : the user appears only once in the table*<br><br>
+*assertion : alert message "This email address already exist." shown*<br>
+*assertion : the user appears only once in the table*<br><br>